Isaiah 60

 The LORD Shall Be Unto Thee an Everlasting Light

-- Revelation 21:23the city had no need of the sun, neither of the moon, to shine in it: for the glory of God did lighten it, and the Lamb is the light thereof.The vision of verse 19 completed - a city lit not by sun or moon but by the glory of God and the Lamb.
+- Revelation 21:23the city had no need of the sun, neither of the moon, to shine in it: for the glory of God did lighten it, and the Lamb is the light thereof.The vision of verse 19 completed - a city lit by the glory of God and the Lamb, with sun and moon set aside.

 - Revelation 22:5there shall be no night there; and they need no candle, neither light of the sun; for the Lord God giveth them light.The unsetting sun of verse 20 - a city with no night, lit forever by God Himself.